-All the pictures in this article are taken from recodings of FDR-X1000v action camera except of pictures of the camera itself :)
+All the pictures in this article are taken from recordings of FDR-X1000v action camera, except of pictures of the camera itself :)

 I'd actually wanted to buy multipurpose camera.
 But eventually went for action camera, as the usual conditions that we encounter traveling and hiking are harsh.
 In addition, we like to be in constant motion on our trips and don’t want to have device that steals our attention too much.